29 Known Limitations

 ggplot2 Features Not Yet Implemented

 • The :fill aesthetic is currently consumed only by lay-tile (and the :bin2d output beneath lay-density-2d).
-On filled marks like lay-bar, lay-area, and lay-violin, :color paints the interior; there is no separate stroke channel.
+On filled marks like lay-bar, lay-area, and lay-violin, :color paints the interior; there is no separate stroke aesthetic.

 • The :linetype aesthetic (ggplot2’s aes(linetype=...) for solid vs. dashed lines) is not implemented.
 Workaround: encode the same distinction via :color instead.